-7.3.21 Small Signal Model for Frequency Compensation
+7.3.20 Small Signal Model for Frequency Compensation

-The TPS54240 uses a transconductance amplifier for the error amplifier and readily supports three of the commonly-used frequency compensation circuits.
-Compensation circuits Type 2A, Type 2B, and Type 1 are shown in Figure 47.
-Type 2 circuits most likely implemented in high-bandwidth, power supply designs using low-ESR output capacitors.
-The Type 1 circuit is used with power supply designs with high-ESR aluminum electrolytic or tantalum capacitors..
-Equation 18 and Equation 19 show how to relate the frequency response of the amplifier to the small signal model in Figure 47.
-The open-loop gain and bandwidth are modeled using the $R{\rm O}$ and $C{\rm O}$ shown in Figure 47.
-See Application Information for a design example using a Type 2A network with a low-ESR output capacitor.
+The TPS54040 uses a transconductance amplifier for the error amplifier and readily supports three of the commonly-used frequency compensation circuits.
+Compensation circuits Type 2A, Type 2B, and Type 1 are shown in Figure 48.
+Type 2 circuits most likely implemented in high bandwidth power-supply designs using low ESR output capacitors.
+The Type 1 circuit is used with power-supply designs with high-ESR aluminum electrolytic or tantalum capacitors..
+Equation 18 and Equation 19 show how to relate the frequency response of the amplifier to the small signal model in Figure 48.
+The open-loop gain and bandwidth are modeled using the $R{\rm O}$ and $C{\rm O}$ shown in Figure 48.
+See the application section for a design example using a Type 2A network with a low ESR output capacitor.

 Equation 18 through Equation 27 are provided as a reference for those who prefer to compensate using the preferred methods.
-Those who prefer to use prescribed method use the method outlined in the Application Information and Implementation section or use switched information.
+Those who prefer to use prescribed method use the method outlined in the application section or use switched information.